haminhong/CIS641-HW2-Hong/README.md

 - **Programming Languages**:
   - Python: Experienced in data analysis, automation scripts, and building machine learning models.
-  - Java: Worked on backend development and enterprise applications.
+  - Java: Worked on backend development and personal projects.
   - Delphi/Pascal: Very similar to C and our current team use it for development.

 - **Frameworks and Libraries**: